-We used a can of chickpeas. (also known as garbanzo beans) But for future sessions I’ll probably cook dry beans for the recipe and just use 1 1/2 cups of them.
+We used a can of chickpeas. (also known as garbanzo beans) But sometimes I just cook dry beans for the recipe and use 1 1/2 cups of cooked beans.

 So we drained the garbanzo beans reserving the juice and rinsed the beans, minced a couple of cloves of garlic and measured out the coconut oil and lemon juice.

 Now here’s the stupid-easy part.
 Pay attention now and feel free to take notes if necessary so you can remember all the steps:

 It was delicious!
 I think the dehydrated jalapeno gave it just the right tingle on the tongue without being too hot, and the cumin taste was delightful.